Privacy Statement of Hapimag AG

 Data may only be transmitted to other countries as part of contract fulfilment, necessary communication as well as due to other exceptions expressly provided for in the relevant data protection laws.

 Currently there is an exchange of guest master data between locations in resorts in Austria, the Czech Republic, Finland, France, Germany, Great Britain, Greece, Hungary, Italy, Morocco, the Netherlands, Portugal, Spain, Switzerland, Turkey, USA and the Headquarter in Steinhausen (Switzerland).
-There is also an exchange of data with our country-specific Area Offices and Service Points.
+There is also an exchange of data with our country-specific Area Offices and Service Points as well as with any Hapimag resort cooperations.

 The exchange of data between the European Union and Switzerland is carried out in compliance with similarly high-level data protection laws in a data-compliant framework.
 The exchange of data within the European Union is carried out solely on the basis of the corresponding data protection guidelines of the European Union and/or applicable data protection laws of participating EU Member States.

-The Hapimag subsidiaries in Morocco, Turkey and the USA are obliged to provide a reasonable level of data protection on the basis of the EU Standard Contractual Clauses.
+The Hapimag subsidiaries in Morocco, Turkey and the USA, as well as the operators of any partner resorts, are obliged to provide a reasonable level of data protection on the basis of the EU Standard Contractual Clauses.
 No data are transmitted to other countries, particularly those where data protection is deemed to be low, and there are currently no plans to do so.

 14. Use of the mobile Hapimag App